k-vyn/framer-ios-kit/README.md

 ### Real device override
 This module is meant to make prototyping look real, and one of things that prevents this is when you open a prototype that was built for an iPhone 6 on an iPhone 6+.
 If you do this, you’ll end up seeing a lot of white space.
 When this module is on, your frame will be overridden by the device in your hand, so the iPhone 6+ will no longer see the iPhone 6 frame.
 Using Dynamic Layout will ensure that your prototype looks presentable at every size.

+For this to work properly, you'll need a full-screen browser.
+I use & recommend [Frameless](#https://itunes.apple.com/us/app/frameless-full-screen-web/id933580264?mt=8).

 <div id='details' />
 ### Device details library
 You’ll now be able to refer to a set of new variables that’ll allow you to get more details on the device.